RL with KL penalties is better viewed as Bayesian inference: Abstract

 \section{Abstract}

-Reinforcement learning (RL) is frequently employed in fine-tuning large language models (LMs), such as GPT-3, to penalize them for undesirable features of generated sequences, such as offensiveness, social bias, harmfulness or falsehood.
-The RL formulation involves treating the LM as a policy and updating it to maximise the expected value of a reward function which captures human preferences, such as non-offensiveness.
-In this paper, we analyze challenges associated with treating a language model as an RL policy and show how avoiding those challenges requires moving beyond the RL paradigm.
-We start by observing that the standard RL approach is flawed as an objective for fine-tuning LMs because it leads to distribution collapse: turning the LM into a degenerate distribution.
-Then, we analyze KL-regularised RL, a widely used recipe for fine-tuning LMs, which additionally constrains the fine-tuned LM to stay close to its original distribution in terms of Kullback-Leibler (KL) divergence.
+Reinforcement learning (RL) is frequently employed in fine-tuning large language models (LMs) to penalize them for undesirable features of generated sequences, such as offensiveness or harmfulness.
+In this paper, we analyze challenges associated with treating language models as RL policies and show how avoiding those challenges requires moving beyond the RL paradigm.

+We start by observing that naïve maximisation of the standard RL objective unavoidably leads to distribution collapse: turning the LM into a degenerate distribution.
+Then, we analyze KL-regularised RL, a widely used recipe for fine-tuning LMs, which additionally constrains the fine-tuned LM to stay close to its original distribution.
 We show that KL-regularised RL is equivalent to variational inference: approximating a Bayesian posterior which specifies how to update a prior LM to conform with evidence provided by the reward function.
-We argue that this Bayesian inference view of KL-regularised RL is more insightful than the typically employed RL perspective.
-The Bayesian inference view explains how KL-regularised RL avoids the distribution collapse problem and offers a first-principles derivation for its objective.
-While this objective happens to be equivalent to RL (with a particular choice of parametric reward), there exist other objectives for fine-tuning LMs which are no longer equivalent to RL.
-That observation leads to a more general point: RL is not an adequate formal framework for problems such as fine-tuning language models.
-These problems are best viewed as Bayesian inference: approximating a pre-defined target distribution.